-With this in mind, experiments focusing on linear dynamic range, sensitivity, and selectivity were performed using full-scan acquisition and negative chemical ionization (NCI) at 60,000 and 120,000 resolution (FWHM, m/z 200).
-In this study, mixtures of different CP and PCB standards were examined as well as food samples that were prepared with and without separation of co-eluting POPs during sample clean-up.
+Purpose: The Thermo ScientificTM Q ExactiveTM GC OrbitrapTM GC-MS/MS system was tested for linear dynamic range, sensitivity and selectivity using full-scan acquisition and negative chemical ionization at 60,000 and 120,000 resolution.
+Mixtures of different chlorinated paraffins (CPs) and polychlorinated biphenyls (PCBs) standards were examined as well as real food samples which were prepared with and without separation of co-eluting persistent organic pollutants (POPs) during sample clean-up.